YahyaAlBenni/IOT_Smart_Water_Management_System/MQTT Implementation/Readme.md

 Conclusion:
 - MQTT is ideal for continuous monitoring and instant notifications.
 - Higher CPU & latency than CoAP, but provides reliable real-time updates.
-- Efficient water management system using IoT and MQTT! 🚀